Networks-Learning/hcml-seminar-2025/README.md

 There are a limited number of research topics available, so our registrations are also limited.
 The final list of accepted registrations will be notified via email.

-Deadline: TBA
+Deadline: 31-10-2025

-Acceptance notification for the course will be sent by email on or before TBA.
+Acceptance notification for the course will be sent by email on or before 06-11-2025.

 ## Location: